MoralisWeb3/web3-unity-sdk-sample-game-wump/README.md

 1. Download this repo (*.zip or *.git)
 1. Download the [Unity Editor](https://store.unity.com/#plans-individual)
 1. Open this repo in the Unity Editor
-1. Follow https://docs.moralis.io/docs/unity-demos instructions for `Setup Unity` and `Setup Backend`
+1. Follow instructions at [docs.moralis.io/docs/unity-demos](https://docs.moralis.io/docs/unity-demos) for `Setup Unity` and `Setup Backend`
 1. Enjoy!

 See [docs.moralis.io/unity](https://docs.moralis.io/unity) for more info.